prominence-eosc/docs-eosc/source/using-the-api.rst

    {"id":1099}

 We see heere that the job id is **1099**.
-We can check the status of this job:
+We can check the status of this job with a simple GET request:

 .. code-block:: console